nats-io/nats-docker/README.md

 ```

 Docker images will be built in the order they're specified in the IMF file.
-This detail is especially important for the Windows images.
-Nanoserver images
+This detail is very important because Windows images and the scratch image
-copy a binary from windowsservercore images.
-This means a windowsservercore
+depend on this behavior.
+Nanoserver images must be built after servercore
-image *must* come before a corresponding nanoserver image.
+images.
+Scratch must be built after Alpine.

 ```
 Tags: 2.1.0-windowsservercore-1803, windowsservercore-1803